CEAS Alumni Scholarship

 Community Service (choose one):

-• What have you learned from your community service experiences?
+- What have you learned from your community service experiences, and how has it shaped your perspective?

-• Why is your community service involvement important to you?
+- Why is your community service involvement meaningful to you, and how has it influenced your actions?

 Professional Practice (choose one):

-• Discuss a challenge you faced at work and how you overcame it.
+- Discuss a challenge you faced in a professional setting and how you addressed it.

 Frequently Asked Questions